Upcoming DSA Courses

 Course Delivery: Online

-Prerequisites: None needed
+Prerequisites: None

 Data Wrangling and Web Scraping

-Course/Section: DSC 495-016
+Course/Section: DSC 405-001

-Epidemiology: BIG Data for Disease & Disparities
+Epidemiology: BIG DATA for Disease and Disparity

-Course/Section: DSC 495-606
+Course/Section: DSC 495-607

 Epidemiology is a data driven field driven by the past, current and future history of a population to develop resilient public health and other public policies.
 Students will manipulate data sets to understand the unequal distribution of disease, illness, injuries, disability, and death within a population.
 Students will utilize data sources, data retrieval and data scrubbing; and will investigate causality and data interpretation using the basic quantitative analyses of epidemiology.
 Using these skills, students will create their own study of interest on topics like gun violence and climate change disparities.